LleeMcD/Pewlett-Hackard-Analysis/README.md

 The analysis was focused on the following:
 - The number of employees retiring over the next few years based on age and title.
 - The number of positions that will need to be filled.
 - The number of employees eligible for a mentorship program.
-The objective of the mentorship program is to train employees to fill positions left open by those retiring.
 - The number of remaining positions that will need to be filled by other means, e.g., eliminated, combined with other roles or filled by external candidates.
 ## Results
 The analysis findings were as follows: